KadeMorton/Xenshana/README.md

 ### The Dream
 Data holds a special significance for Xenshanans.
 Not only can data tell you about a person currently, it can tell you about their past, right through to their ancestry in the case of DNA, and it can make predictions on the future.
 In this day, data is viewed as a resource with similar properties to the Dreaming itself.
 A number of syndicates had a grand vision for a world where past and present could come together to define the future, and they set about building a planet wide array of quantum computer networks.
 Collectively, this decentralised network is called the Dream.
 Separate from the internet, but connected to it, the Dream stores all data collected about a person.
 Reputation is backed up to the Dream.
 All the wearables that Xenshanans use, all that information is stored in the Dream.
 Medical vitals and even brainwaves are stored in the Dream.
 This vast collection of data on people, creating copies of people with real history and experiences, sophisticated enough to generate conscious thought, creates beings called Dreamers.
 Dreamers are separate from people, but they are accorded the same rights as people.

 A year after someone passes away, people practice a ceremony called Kurova Guva, which was intended to recall the spirit of a person from the afterlife to aid the family.
 This practice still continues in large parts of Africa and abroad, but a new ceremony called Kusvikirwa, based on Kurova Guva, started to be practiced.
 Dreamers could be brought from the Dream.
 Some exist solely in electronic networks, others holographically project an avatar as a physical presentation in the world.
 A Dreamer can be composed of the data from a single person, or can be a composite of the data from many people.
 Indeed, people often have their data shared by multiple Dreamers.
+Depending on the technological augmentations an individual chooses to get, they can even share their body with a Dreamer, to become a host to multiple personalities or mixing their individuality with that of the Dreamer to become a new person.
 Dreamers can participate in syndicates as a normal person, or, possessing their own agency, they can chase their own desires.
 Dreamers can gather their own reputation and become entirely new identities if they like.
 As Dreamers can be made up of the experiences of an entire family, or an entire generation people, the advice of Dreamers is often sought after and highly regarded.
 Dreamers are also considered sacred by some cultures as through a combination of genetic data and shared experience Dreamers represent a tangible connection to someone’s ancestry and, as an extension of humanity, help guide humanity to a bright future.

 ### Construction